 Following the product instructions, blot the stain with a dry cleaning solvent.
 Use a clean white cloth or paper towel and start at the outside edge of the stain, working toward the center.
 This will help keep the stain from getting larger.
 Keep blotting until no more color is transferred from the carpet to the cloth.

 If you do not have a dry cleaning solvent or carpet cleaning product, mix one tablespoon of hand dishwashing detergent in two cups of hot water.
 Add one tablespoon household ammonia.
-Blot the stain with a sponge or soft bristled brush dipped in the cleaning solution than with a dry paper towel until the stain is removed.
+Blot the stain with a sponge or soft-bristled brush dipped in the cleaning solution and then with a dry paper towel until the stain is removed.

 Be sure to "rinse" the area with a cloth dipped in plain water to remove any soapy residue that will actually attract more soil.
 Repeat the cleaning steps until no more stain remains.